Convert Pounds To Kilograms Formula

 Q2: Can I use online converters instead of the formula?

 A2: Yes, numerous online converters are available for quick conversions.
-However, understanding the formula is beneficial for grasping the underlying principle and performing calculations even without internet access.
+On the flip side, understanding the formula is beneficial for grasping the underlying principle and performing calculations even without internet access.

 Q3: How accurate is the approximation using 0.45 or 2.2?